K-C-DaCosta/game_collab/README.md

 # A collaborative project (social experminent)

 This repo aims to answer the question:
-"Can a group of random anonymous **programmers** of variable skillset manage to build something together?"
+"Can a group of random anonymous **programmers** of variable skillset manage to build a game together?"

 Because most of the people who see this repo will likely have little to no experience with writing software of this nature,I fully expect this project to crash and burn if I start with something too ambitious so Im trying to keep the scope of this project small (but not too small) to start.
 The people viewing this may not even know git or have **ANY** experience with languages like C/C++/golang/Rust.
 Game programming is a multi-diciplinary activity which a newbie may not have.
-This phase is to help weaker programmers participate and gain something.
+Breaking this project into phases should help weaker programmers participate and gain something out of the whole thing.

 # Phase 1 - start with something simple